dlimkin/ssh-tunel-dropbear/README.md

     image: dlimkin/ssh-tunnel-dropbear
     environment:
       - USER_NAME=mycustomuser # optional, default is 'tunnel', and change in volume target below
+      - USER_PASS=mysecretpass # optional, use only if no SSH key is provided
     ports:
       - "2022:22"
       - "8080:8080"